 Nature walks in this beautiful national park give you an opportunity to get up close and personal with nature.
 You will see and learn about different bird and butterfly species which you may not see well in a car on a game drive.
 Nature walks here are a peaceful way to take in and appreciate nature at a close space.

 There is so much that takes place behind the scenes that a typical tourist may not know.
 Take part in the behind the scenes and learn more about the management of the park, law enforcement, how animals are collared and monitored by GPS, meet the staff of the park and hear about the day to day activities, meet the canine unit, meet the crowned crane conservation officers and other initiatives of the park.
-Learn about the efforts the management of the park are putting in to get surrounding communities get involved in the conservation of the park.
+Meanwhile, Learn about the efforts the management of the park are putting in to get surrounding communities get involved in the conservation of the park.
 Let us know if you are interested in this experience

 Akagera National Park is fenced and the fence line is walked everyday by fence attendants.
 With this activity, you will walk with them for a small part of 120km fence.
 The role of the fence is for conservation purposes.
 With a freelance guide from the surrounding community, you will take a 7km walk which takes about 2 hours depending on your pace.
 The walk is moderate to difficult.
 The walk starts from the entrance of the park, you then gently slope, meeting lots of singing birds and cattle herd’s men and farmers a long the way ready for the day’s activities.
 The fence goes up to the top of a hill along the ridge which offer beautiful views.
 There is also a stone fence known as the buffalo wall which was built to stop buffalos from crossing to people’s farms